-Our farm is a popular location for photography.
+Our farm at 772 Princess Anne Road (the Patch) is a popular location for photography.
 Please remember, this is private property.
 Professional and novice photographers and their clients are permitted under the following guidelines:

-1) You are welcome to take photos (no drones permitted) in the patch/orchard during REGULAR posted business hours.
+1) You are welcome to take photos (no drones permitted) in the patch/orchard (not the market) during REGULAR posted business hours.
 No one is allowed on property after business hours.

-2) Photography is allowed only in areas of the patch/orchards that are open to the public (this changes from day to day).
+2) Photography is allowed only in areas of the patch/orchards (not the market) that are open to the public which changes from day to day.
 You must check in with the manager on duty to let us know you are on site and to find out what areas you may enter.
 Please no photography in the parking areas.
 You must be finished by our closing time.

 3) Signs that say “Authorized Personnel Only” or “Private Property: No Trespassing” are posted on the edges of the property that are not open to the public.
-Do not enter these areas or the neighboring properties of the Salmons, Terrace Farms and Whalewallow.
+Do not enter these areas or the neighboring properties of the Salmons and Whalewallow.
 If you are found beyond any of these signs or on neighboring property, you will be asked to leave.

 4) Our customer’s enjoyment of the property is paramount to their experience.
 We may ask you to leave if you block off areas or, in any other way, interfere with their ability to enjoy the property.
 Please no staging.